Crassula ovata: Description

+Crassula ovata was first described in England in 1768.
+Crassula means thick or fat in Latin, referring to the stem, while the species name Ovata means egg, which refers to the oval shape of the leaves.

 The jade plant is an evergreen with thick branches.
 It has thick, shiny, smooth leaves that grow in opposing pairs along the branches.
 Leaves are a rich jade green, although some may appear to be more of a yellow-green.
 Some varieties may develop a red tinge on the edges of leaves when exposed to high levels of sunlight.
 New stem growth is the same colour and texture as the leaves, becoming woody and brown with age.

 It grows as an upright, rounded, thick-stemmed, strongly branched shrub and reaches stature heights of up to 2.5 m.
 The base is usually sparsely branched.
 Sometimes a single main trunk of up to 9 cm in diameter is formed.
 The succulent shoots are gray-green.
 The bark of older branches peels off in horizontal, brownish stripes.
 Although becoming brown and appearing woody with age, stems never become true lignified tissue, remaining succulent and fleshy throughout the plant's life.

-The oppositely arranged, ascending to spreading, green leaves are stalked with up to 5 millimetres short.
+The oppositely arranged, ascending to spreading, green leaves have petioles up to 5 millimeters long.
 The fleshy, bare, obovate, wedge-shaped leaf blade is 3 to 9 cm long and 1.8 to 4 cm wide.
 The sharp-edged leaf margins are often reddish.

 Numerous varieties and cultivars have been selected, of which C. ovata 'Hummel's Sunset' has gained the Royal Horticultural Society's Award of Garden Merit.